 For property owners, the decision to become a landlord is a common one.
 It is a practical way to earn income and put your property to good use.

+Yet, there are many considerations that future landlords must make before diving headfirst into turning a property into a rental.
+Likewise, for businesses and individuals who want to rent a property instead of purchasing, these considerations are equally important.
 If you are considering becoming a landlord or reshaping your current property management strategy, or if you are facing legal issues with your tenants or landlord, we can provide you with skilled, experienced counsel to develop and execute a plan that fits your best interests.

 If litigation does become an issue for landlords, Lusk Law, LLC can assist you throughout all aspects of a dispute, from contract breaches to collection issues to claims of violation of county or state laws.